CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 Dissolution of the club will occur after the following conditions have been met:

    #.
-An Extraordinary General Meeting is petitioned in writing as set out in 4.8;
+An Extraordinary General Meeting is petitioned in writing as set out in Section 4.2 clause 3;
    #.
-Procedures for notification as set out in 4.2 are followed, and the reasons for the proposed dissolution are included with the notification to the public;
+Procedures for notification as set out in Section 4.2 are followed, and the reasons for the proposed dissolution are included with the notification to the public;
    #.
 Quorum for the meeting to dissolve the club shall be fifteen (15) voting members or three-quarters of the club membership, whichever is the lesser;
    #.
 No other business may be conducted at the meeting to dissolve the club;
    #.
 After the petitioning body has stated its case any opposition must be given the opportunity to reply, with at least ten minutes set aside for this purpose;